The benefits of converging your security functions

 The converged solution

-According to CISA, convergence is formal collaboration between previously disjointed security functions.
+According to CISA, convergence is a formal collaboration between previously disjointed security functions.
 Organisations with converged cybersecurity and physical security functions are more resilient, it says, and better prepared to identify, prevent, mitigate, and respond to threats.
 So, how to go about it?

 • Initiate a dialogue: engage with upper management to discuss what convergence might look like in your organisation